-- G.2.2.1 The rider is considered as a Team Member from the moment he/she is approved by the Organization, and he/she shall have the same rights and obligations as any other Team Member, except for the academic requirements, which are not applicable to him/her. - G.2.2.2 The rider does not need to pay any entry fee for the Competition. - G.2.2.3 The rider must be 18 years or older at the day of start of the 2025 Final Event. - G.2.2.4 The participation of riders who have raced since 2015 (included) in any Circuit Racing organized by FIM international competition, FIM Europe, FIM Asia, FIM North America, FIM Latin America, Fim Africa, FIM Oceania, or any National Championship included in the FIM Calendar (With IMN number) is not allowed.
+- G.2.2.1 The rider is considered as a Team Member from the moment he/she is approved by the Organization, and he/she shall have the same rights and obligations as any other Team Member, except for the academic requirements, which are not applicable to him/her. - G.2.2.2 The rider does not need to pay any entry fee for the Competition. - G.2.2.3 The rider must be 18 years or older at the day of start of the 2025 Final Event. - G.2.2.4 The participation of riders who have raced since 2015 (included) in any Circuit Racing organized by FIM international competition, FIM Europe, FIM Asia, FIM North America, FIM Latin America, Fim Africa, FIM Oceania, or any main National Championship is not allowed.